xiangechen/chili3d/cpp/README.md

 npm run setup:wasm
 ```

 If you see **Setup complete**, it means it was successful.
-Otherwise, please check the logs and try running again.
+Otherwise, please check the logs and try again.

 ## Compile